SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 These metrics include:

-• Web page word count
+- Web page word count

-• Domain Rating (DR)
+- Domain Rating (DR)

-• URL Rating (UR)
+- URL Rating (UR)

-• Backlinks
+- Backlinks

-• Referring Domains
+- Referring Domains

-The simple rule here is whether you can do a better job that those 10 players already ranking for your target keyword.
+The simple rule here is whether you can do a better job than those 10 players already ranking for your target keyword.
 Specifically, this means whether you can write as many words or a better article/web page with fewer words.

 Top 10 Assessment Summary:

-• Only go after keywords when you have high confidence that you can actually land in the top 10 search results.
+- Only go after keywords when you have high confidence that you can actually land in the top 10 search results.

-• Study competitor metrics and see if you are either close to or better that at least 1 website in the top 10.
+- Study competitor metrics and see if you are either close to or better that at least 1 website in the top 10.

 5. Business Relevance